cms-opendata-workshop/workshop-lesson-luminosity/_episodes/03-calculating-luminosity.md

 ## Luminosity and validated data
 During data talking only those runs in which all the subdetectors, triggers, luminosity, and physics objets are found to be performing as expected are certified as "good for physics".
 For the physics analyst the list of certified luminosity sections in these runs is provided in the form of a
-JSON file.
+JSON (JavaScript Object Notation) file.
 To ensure that we are calculating the luminosity for certified data one must fetch these files and pass them to `brilcalc` on the command line.
 First let's fetch the JSON file for 2011 data:
 ~~~
 wget http://opendata.cern.ch/record/1001/files/Cert_160404-180252_7TeV_ReRecoNov08_Collisions11_JSON.txt